gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

     * in the second element, which MUST be present, the role(s) that the joining node intends to have in the group it intends to join.
 Roles and their combinations are defined in {{I-D.ietf-core-oscore-groupcomm}}, and indicated as "multicaster", "listener" and "purelistener".
 Multiple roles are specified in the form of a CBOR array.

-* The "aud" parameter MUST be present and is set to the address of the Group Manager.
+* The "aud" parameter MUST be present and is set to the identifier of the Group Manager.

-* The "get_pub_keys" parameter is present only if the Group Manager is configured to store the public keys of the group members and, at the same time, the joining node wants to retrieve such public keys during the joining process (see {{sec-public-keys-of-joining-nodes}}).
-In any other case, this parameter MUST NOT be present.

 ## Authorization Response {#ssec-auth-resp}

-The AS is responsible for authorizing the joining node, accordingly to group join policies enforced on behalf of the Group Manager.
+The AS is responsible for authorizing the joining node to join specific OSCORE groups, according to join policies enforced on behalf of the respective Group Manager.
 In case of successful authorization, the AS releases an Access Token bound to a proof-of-possession key associated to the joining node.

 Then, the AS provides the joining node with the Access Token as part of an Access Token response, which follows the format of the Authorization Response message defined in Section 3.2 of {{I-D.palombini-ace-key-groupcomm}}.

-The "exp" parameter MUST be present, since defining the lifetime of Access Tokens is out of the scope of this specification.
+The "exp" parameter MUST be present.
+Other means for the AS to specify the lifetime of Access Tokens are out of the scope of this specification.

-In case the value of "scope" specified in the Access Token differs from the value originally included in the Access Token request, the Access Token response MUST include the "scope" parameter, whose second element MUST be present and includes the role(s) that the joining node is actually authorized to take in the group, encoded as specified in {{ssec-auth-req}} of this document.
+The AS must include the "scope" parameter in the response when the value included in the Access Token differs from the one specified by the joining node in the request.
+In such a case, the second element of "scope" MUST be present and includes the role(s) that the joining node is actually authorized to take in the group, encoded as specified in {{ssec-auth-req}} of this document.

 Also, the "profile" parameter indicates the specific profile of ACE to use for securing communications between the joining node and the Group Manager (see Section 5.6.4.4 of {{I-D.ietf-ace-oauth-authz}}).